ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Introduction

-A parallel, and often underappreciated, challenge lies in how surrogate models are evaluated.
+\revv{A parallel, and equally important, challenge lies in how surrogate models are evaluated and deployed.
 The prevailing practice is to report average error metrics, such as mean squared error, computed over large test sets.
 While useful for benchmarking, these metrics are poorly aligned with real-world deployment.
-In industrial and mission-critical settings, surrogate models are rarely used in an ensemble-averaged sense; instead, they are queried for one or a few specific operating conditions that directly inform design or safety decisions.
+In many engineering applications, such as structural safety assessment, real-time control, and digital twins for specific physical assets, surrogate models are rarely used in an ensemble-averaged sense; instead, they are queried for one or a few specific operating conditions that directly inform design or safety decisions.
+The errors corresponding to the best-case and worst-case trajectories can be widely different, and this is not known \emph{a priori}.
 A low mean error provides no guarantee that a particular instance of interest will not exhibit unacceptably large error.
-This mismatch between evaluation practice and deployment reality represents a second, orthogonal barrier to the adoption of learning-based solvers.
+Moreover, classical numerical solvers, while accurate, offer no solution to this problem: they can be rerun for a given condition, but they provide no information about the reliability of a surrogate rollout, and they cannot monitor whether a neural operator is drifting or operating out of distribution during inference.
+This instance-aware reliability gap, namely the absence of any online, data-free mechanism to monitor and bound error growth for individual trajectories, is independent of solver cost and represents a fundamental barrier to the trustworthy deployment of neural surrogates in engineering practice.}